0P3N50URC3-F0R3V3R/blackbeard/README.md

 THIS IS A PROTOTYPE SO IT NEEDS SOME FIDDLING AROUND!!
 But it is fairly stable.

 # Good to know:
-- Weekly assignments requires level 8 character.
+- Weekly assignments requires level 8 character This is the BLUE level indicator NOT THE RED!.
-- Also for deep diving you will neet at least a level 25 character!!!
+- For get into deep diving you will neet at least a level 25 character!!!
+- ALWAYS START THE BLACKBEARD PROGRAM WITH SYSTEM ADMIN RIGHTS IN WINDOWS!
+OTHERWISE THE PROGRAM WONT BE ABLE TO SAVE YOUR FILE!
+- YOU NEED TO SET THE DATE TO YOURSELF!
+The program wont select to you new dates.

 # Here is how to use this tool: